Conqueror's Blade: Types of battles

-There are 5 types of matched battles: Standard Battles, Territory Wars, Expeditions, Events and Ranked Battles.
+There are 5 types of matched battles: standard battles, territory wars, expeditions, events and ranked battles.

-In Standard Battles you can find Training Camp (AI) and Field Battles where players need to capture flags and defeat enemies to reduce enemy's points and Siege Battles where attackers must capture the final flag to win, and defenders must hold at least one flag at timeout.
-Territory Wars are available twice per week.
-During the Territory War, Houses may declare war on non-neutral fiefs at a cost of their prestige.
-After declaring war House members can go to the targeted fief(s) and join the battle.
-Expeditions are PVE battles where a team of five players team up against formidable enemies for great rewards.
-Event battles are made up of Free Battles and Deathmatch.
+In standard battles, you can find training camp (AI) and field battles where players need to capture flags and defeat enemies to reduce the enemy's points and siege battles where attackers must capture the final flag to win, and defenders must hold at least one flag at timeout.
+Territory wars are available twice per week.
+During the territory war, houses may declare war on non-neutral fiefs at a cost of their prestige.
+After declaring war, house members can go to the targeted fief(s) and join the battle.
+Expeditions are PvE battles where a team of five players team up against formidable enemies for great rewards.
+Event battles are made up of free battles and a death match.

-In all of these battles (excluding Deathmatch) warlords can direct units to attack, follow, or take formation on the battlefield.
+In all of these battles (excluding death match), warlords can direct units to attack, follow, or take formation on the battlefield.

 Houses

-Players can also form Houses with other players.
+Players can also form houses with other players.
 This guild-like system allows players to form alliances to share resources and rewards, and team up to participate in larger battles and territory wars.

 Development

 Conqueror's Blade has been in development since 2013.
 It was originally known as War Rage and was renamed Conqueror's Blade when it was first revealed to the public at E3 2017.

 Conqueror's Blade is the first game developed by Booming Games, a Chinese development studio based in Hangzhou, China.
 Several employees, including CEO Xi Wang, previously worked on the Halo and Destiny series at Bungie.
 Conqueror's Blade is also the first game to use the CHAOS engine, which was developed in-house at Booming Games.

-NetEase Thunderfire UX team has been involved in the early development process of Conqueror's Blade, providing research support for the design team and artists at different stages of development.
+The NetEase Thunderfire UX team has been involved in the early development process of Conqueror's Blade, providing research support for the design team and artists at different stages of development.